microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 ## Pre-requisites for the lab

-Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.
+1. Refer the [Getting Started](../Setup/) page to know the prerequisites for this lab.

-The lab additionally requires Visual Studio 2017 version 15.4 or later with [.Net Core SDK](https://www.microsoft.com/net/learn/get-started/windows#windows) and [Azure Development Tools for Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) installed.
+1. The lab additionally requires Visual Studio 2017 version 15.4 or later with [.Net Core SDK](https://www.microsoft.com/net/learn/get-started/windows#windows) and [Azure Development Tools for Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) installed.

+1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Create the required Azure resources